Evaluating LLM-Based Regression Test Generation: Experimental Design

 The generated prompt is fed into the LLM module, which generates the test input for the commit under test.
 The output of the LLM contains the content of the test input along with the explanation of the expected behavior and the { \texttt{cmd}} if asked.
 The output is then parsed to produce the actual test case, which is executed to verify the commit under test.
 Depending on the task description, the LLM tries to generate the input that triggers the bug introduced by the commit (without knowing a priori if the bug is introduced) or reproduces the bug fixed by the commit.

 The LLM module has several hyperparameters that affect the quality of the generated output.
-One hyperparameter is the \emph{size} of the LLM model, which determines the model's capacity.
-A larger model size generally results in better output quality but requires more computational resources.
-Another hyperparameter is the \emph{temperature}, which controls the randomness of the output.
-A higher temperature value results in more randomness in the output, while a lower temperature value results in more deterministic output.
+One is the \emph{size} (or capacity) of the LLM model: A larger model size generally results in better output quality but requires more computational resources.
+Another is the \emph{temperature}, which controls the randomness of the output: A higher temperature results in more randomness in the output.